Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 is in Cloud mode.
 For information about a follow-on service for this type of request,

-see Processing a Check Transaction Events.
+see Check Transaction Events.

 POST